data-mermaid/mermaidr/README.md

 ```

 Alternatively, you can set `method` to “all” to pull for all methods\!
-This will be handy once there are more than two methods.
-Similarly, you
-can set `data` to “all” to pull all types of data:
+Similarly, you can set `data` to “all” to pull all types of data:

 ``` r
 all_project_data <- xpdc %>%